 Arianna Zuanazzi, PhD

-In her current role, Dr. Zuanazzi works closely with the DISC team and leads data sharing initiatives, helping to disseminate open science projects at the Child Mind Institute.
-She also oversees and facilitates the communication and collaboration between DISC and internal and external research teams.
+In her current role, Dr. Zuanazzi leads open science and educational initiatives and contributes to the development, maintenance, and enhancement of data-sharing initiatives at the Child Mind Institute.
+She also manages and facilitates the communication and collaboration between DISK, internal and external research teams, and stakeholders.

 Training